korena/emb-jetty-webservice-eval/README.md

 5. browse to  "http://localhost:8080/webapp/testServlet"    to test CDI injection in servlets.
 6. browse to  "http://localhost:8080/webapp/api/Service/usrAuth"    to test jersey.
 7. suggest a fix or a better setup!

+Debugging:

+The way I do it (rather primitive I know, but I can't bother learning the ways of an IDE) is by running:

+java -Xdebug -Xrunjdwp:transport=dt_socket,address=8800,server=y,suspend=y \
+-jar ./target/embedded_jetty_evaluate-1.0-SNAPSHOT.war

+from the project's root directory, this will have your jvm listen (and wait) on port 8800 for a debugger to be attached, I usually use NetBeans (pass the port number in the Debug>attach debugger dialog).